kilroy-code/distributed-security/README.md

 > Even assuming you use the basic cryptographic functions correctly, secure key management and overall security system design are extremely hard to get right, and are generally the domain of specialist security experts.
 > Errors in security system design and implementation can make the security of the system completely ineffective.

-For example, SubtleCrypt provides a number of different kinds of keys, and of algorithms for performing each of the four operations.
+For example, SubtleCrypto provides a number of different kinds of keys, and of algorithms for performing each of the four operations.
+The keypair for encrypt/decrypt must be a different keypair than for sign/verify.
 Text must be converted to particular forms of binary data before it can be operated on.
-The keypair for encrypt/decrypt must be a different keypair than for sign/verify.

 #### Distributed Security Basics

-**In distributed security, all the various kinds of keys are represented by single string of characters called a tag.**  The distributed security operators work directly on tags and ordinary Javascript text strings:
+**In distributed security, all the various kinds of keys are represented by a single string of characters called a tag.**  The distributed security operators work directly on tags and ordinary Javascript text strings:

 ```
 encrypt(tag, originalClearText) -> encryptedText
 decrypt(tag, encryptedText) -> originalClearText

 sign(tag, someText) -> signature
-verify(tag, someText, signature) -> true (and false for signature that was not made from someText)
+verify(tag, someText, signature) -> true if signature was from someText precisely, else false
 ```

 All distributed security operations are asynchronous - the call immediately returns a Javascript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that resolves to the specified value.